G5Olivieri/strapi-nextjs-events/README.md

 This is study purpose app, it's not production ready, I was testing headless CMS + NextJS + GraphQL architecture, basicly the jamstack.

-The problem was inspired by personal problems with events in Universities.
+The problem was inspired by personal problems with events at Universities.

 To continue this project I need to refactor almost everything, add